viVeK21111/python_projects/README.md

 -> age_calculator was deployed using stremlit <br>
--> check it at link agecalci.streamlit.com
+-> check it at Link https://agecalci.streamlit.com